Chwilka...

 The Polish insurance market isn't just the companies you see in ads.
 It is a powerful, invisible machine with one goal: to guarantee that when something bad happens, the money for compensation will actually be there.

-Here is a simple guide to this world – who is who, and how to use it in everyday life.
+Here is a simple guide to this world — who is who, what the UFG database can tell you, and how to use these tools in everyday life.

 You've probably noticed that big companies (like PZU, Warta, or Allianz) often have two separate entities, even though the logo is the same.
 It's not a coincidence; it's a legal requirement.
 In Poland, there is an ironclad rule: money from life insurance cannot be mixed with money from car or home insurance.